-Upon inception in June 2011, I/P acquired its initial patent assets from Lycos, Inc ("Lycos") through its wholly-owned subsidiary, I/P Engine.
-Such assets were comprised of eight patents relating to information filtering and search technologies.
-As one means of realizing the value of the patents acquired from Lycos, on September 15, 2011, I/P initiated (through I/P Engine) litigation in the United States District Court, Eastern District of Virginia, against AOL Inc. ("AOL"), Google, Inc. ("Google"), IAC Search & Media, Inc. ("IAC"), Gannett Company, Inc. ("Gannett"), and Target Corporation ("Target") (collectively, the "Defendants") for infringement regarding two of the patents acquired from Lycos (U.S. Patent Nos.
+Upon Inception in June 2011, I/P acquired its initial patent assets from Lycos, Inc ("Lycos") through its wholly-owned subsidiary, I/P Engine, Inc. Such assets were comprised of eight patents relating to information filtering and search technologies.
+As one means of realizing the value of the patents acquired from Lycos, on September 15, 2011, I/P initiated (through its wholly-owned subsidiary I/P Engine) litigation in the United States District Court, Eastern District of Virginia, against AOL Inc. ("AOL"), Google, Inc. ("Google"), IAC Search & Media, Inc. ("IAC"), Gannett Company, Inc. ("Gannett"), and Target Corporation ("Target") (collectively, the "Defendants") for infringement regarding two of the patents acquired from Lycos (U.S. Patent Nos.
 6,314,420 and 6,775,664) (collectively the "Patents").
 The case number is 2:11 CV 512-RAJ/FBS.
 The court docket for the case, including the parties' briefs, is publicly available on the Public Access to Court Electronic Records website ("PACER"), www.pacer.gov, which is operated by the Administrative Office of the U.S. Courts.

 Trial commenced on October 16, 2012, and the case was submitted to the jury on November 1, 2012.
 On November 6, 2012, the jury unanimously returned a verdict as follows: (i) I/P Engine had proven by a preponderance of the evidence that the Defendants infringed the asserted claims of the patents; and (ii) Defendants had not proven by clear and convincing evidence that the asserted claims of the patents are invalid by anticipation.
 The jury also found certain specific facts related to the ultimate question of whether the patents are invalid as obvious.
 Based on such facts, on November 20, 2012, the court issued a ruling that the patents-in-suit were not obvious.
 The jury found that reasonable royalty damages should be based on a "running royalty", and that the running royalty rate should be 3.5%.
 The jury also found that the following sums of money, if paid now in cash, would reasonably compensate I/P Engine for the Defendants past infringement: Google: \$15,800,000, AOL: \$7,943,000, IAC: \$6,650,000, Gannett: \$4,322, Target: \$98,833.

-Motions by I/P Engine for awards of pre-judgment interest, post-judgment interest, and supplemental damages, and post-judgment royalties, are pending in U.S. District Court.
+On August 1, 2013, the District Court found that I/P Engine is entitled to supplemental damages from October 1, 2012 to November 20, 2012, in an amount to be determined; prejudgment interest from September 15, 2011 to November 20, 2012 in an amount to be determined; and post-judgment interest for Defendants' infringement in an amount to be determined.
+I/P Engine's motion for an award of post-judgment royalties is pending in the District Court.
+Motions by I/P Engine for awards of pre-judgment interest, post-judgment interest, supplemental damages, and post-judgment royalties are pending in U.S. District Court.
 I/P Engine and Defendants have filed appeals with the Court of Appeals for the Federal Circuit.
-The docket numbers are 13-1307 and 13-1311.
+The docket numbers for the appealable cases are 13-1307 and 13-1311.
 The parties' filings are available on PACER.